Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Generalised Binary Modalities over Ternary Relations

-\end{definition} In applications, $R$ is often fixed.
+In applications, $R$ is often fixed.
 It is then convenient to simply write $f \Conv g$.

 Sections~\ref{sec:halpern-shoham-venema} and \ref{sec:interval-logics} show how relational convolution specialises to chop modalities in various interval logics.
 Its relationship to the (non-associative) Lambek calculus and similar substructural logics is explained in Section~\ref{sec:lambek}.
 Its relationship with more conventional notions of convolution~\cite{DongolHS16} is discussed further in Section~\ref{sec:partial-semigroups}.
+A similar convolution function into lattices has been studied independently by Harding, Walker and Walker~\cite{HardingWW18}.